 Honors Only

-Offer low-enrollment seminars or small, professor-taught discussion sections intended to foster intellectual engagement, active learning, and community for Honors Program students
+Offer low-enrollment seminars or small, faculty-taught discussion sections for Honors Program students intended to foster enriched intellectual engagement, active learning, and community.

 Accelerated Honors

-Cover notably more content or go into greater depth, often at a theoretical level, than in non-Honors versions of a course
+Cover notably more content or go into much greater depth, often at a theoretical level, than the standard version of a course/curriculum.

 Accelerated Honors courses are not limited to Honors Program students, but may have other eligibility criteria.